swcarpentry/git-novice/episodes/14-supplemental-rstudio.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-In the `Rstudio: Review changes` window, you can also open the `.gitignore` files from the `Ignore` button.
+In the `RStudio: Review changes` window, you can also open the `.gitignore` files from the `Ignore` button.
 You can use the `Revert` button to do a `git checkout HEAD`, i.e., to undo changes not yet on staging area by restoring the local repository (last commit).

 ![](fig/git-rstudio-review-window.png)